andre-carbajal/LibraryApi/README.md

 3. **Run the Docker Compose:**

    Docker Compose uses a file named `docker-compose.yml` for defining and running multi-container Docker applications.
-In this project, the `docker-compose.yml` file is named `compose.yaml`.

    Run the following command in the terminal to start the application and the database using Docker Compose:

     ```bash
-    docker compose -f compose.yaml up
+    docker compose up
     ```

-   This command tells Docker Compose to start the services defined in the `compose.yaml` file.
+   This command tells Docker Compose to start the services defined in the `docker-compose.yml` file.

    The application will be accessible at `http://localhost:8080`.